-Consider Whatsapp for example.
-Facebook bought Whatsapp for $17 billion when the latter had no revenue.
+Consider this example of startup acquisition valuation.
+Facebook bought WhatsApp for $17 billion when the latter had no revenue.
 On the surface, this is insanity.
 But dig deeper into the value to three parties:

-If McDonalds bought Whatsapp, they could at least do something.
+If McDonald's bought WhatsApp, they could at least do something with it.
 Maybe use the technology to send messages to everyone when the orders are ready.
 If they’re lucky, it drives a 1% uptick in sales.
 It’s not worth very much to them.

-Facebook, however, can do a lot more with Whatsapp.
-Facebook is expanding messaging capabilities and trying to drive usage among younger generations.
-They have a 10-digit number of users, and a sophisticated ad network that could be deployed at any time.
-They also have a future to protect that future requires a continued ownership of communication channels.
+Facebook, however, can do a lot more with WhatsApp.
+Facebook is expanding its messaging capabilities and trying to drive usage among younger generations.
+They have a 10-digit number of users and a sophisticated ad network that could be deployed at any time.
+They also have a future to protect, and that future requires continued ownership of communication channels.
 Protecting their ecosystem is very valuable to them.

 Another example is Amazon's acquisition of Twitch.
 Amazon ended up rolling the streaming company into a cross-sell of its Amazon Prime offering.

 In tech, there are opportunities to solve problems that are really valuable to certain people.
-Remember, secrets may only be visible to a small number of people who have been exposed to it.
+Remember, secrets may only be visible to a small number of stakeholders who have been exposed to them.
 Don’t mistake that for lack of value.

-3. Any company worth venture capital will likely raise a lot of money
+3. Any startup worth venture capital will likely raise a lot of money

-Companies that are onto a special opportunity almost always need cash in order to capture that opportunity.
+Startups that are onto a special opportunity almost always need cash to capture that opportunity.
 For a non-tech example, let’s say you open a shop with a breakthrough sandwich that no one has ever seen.
 Everyone loves it.

 You open your shop and sell out instantly.
 That’s well and good, but you feel constrained.
 You can only sell 100 sandwiches.
 You earn $100 net profit, which you plow back into the business.
 If you continue to scale this way, you can grow without funding, but it’s slow and incremental growth.